David J. Danto

 Desk Lamps with Electrical Outlets: Someone at some point thought these devices would be a major convenience.
 “Put a lamp on the nightstand or desk in the hotel room with an outlet on it so people don’t have to plug their devices into a real outlet on the wall.”
 Great idea…but most of them don’t work.
 At more than half of the hotels I’ve been at with these lamps, the plug just doesn’t stay in – there is no friction to keep the plug in the socket – it just falls-out.
 Then, if you do manage to keep it in (with the metal prongs touching the connectors at just the correct angle) you have a 50-50 chance that the idiot that designed the room put the lamp on a wall switch.
 Turn off the lights at night, your phone never charges and you wake-up for a full day of work with a dead battery.
 It’s long past time to ensure that all hotel rooms have a small, modern outlet strip mounted at each night table and at any work desk.

 The Jetway: How many times have you landed at an airport, taxied to your gate, and just sat there in a seemingly unending wait for someone to drive the Jet Bridge to your plane so you can get off?
 Or even better – when you do have an actual PBB driver at the gate but he or she can’t manage to get the darned thing to meet the airplane’s door appropriately.
 This technology hasn’t been significantly updated since it was invented in the late 1950s.
-It’s difficult to understand how we can now launch an unmanned rocket and have it automatically dock with the International Space Station, but we don’t have the technology to move a covered ramp automatically fifteen feet to an airplane door.
+It’s difficult to understand how we can now launch an unmanned rocket and have it automatically dock with the International Space Station, and many new autonomous vehicles can navigate our massive roadways, but we don’t have the technology to move a covered ramp automatically fifteen feet to an airplane door (even – as one reader reminds me – when it operates with an easily-automatable joystick.)
 It’s time to bring some simple 1980’s or 1990’s modernization to this process, not even mentioning a pie-in-the-sky leap to a modern AI based system.

 The Lies About Departure Time: Of course, the most annoying and preventable aspect of traveling that could easily be updated is knowing when your flight will actually take off.
 We already know that all airlines consistently lie (as I blogged about in the past and again recently) but the lying in the face of obvious contrary facts is just unbelievable.
 When the airlines knew our flight was going to be late in the 1980s (due to a late arriving aircraft) but still told us it was on time – well, that was shameful emotional manipulation even back then.
 They’d announce a “ten minute delay” a few hours before the flight, then increment that delay up ten or fifteen minutes with every announcement as the clearly impossible departure time approached.
 They must have believed that when they “broke it to us slowly” the news about a delay would go over easier.
 Today however, when we can actually see all the data about arriving aircraft on our mobile devices, for the airlines to continue to knowingly lie about this is just outrageous.
 As any frequent traveler knows, the airlines still treat their passengers like idiots and with such disdain that even the courtesy of telling the truth in the face of overwhelming evidence is beyond them.
 The dated practice of just not being honest about the current status of a flight should really be retired as a relic – just like the beepers and dial-up modems.